Lemon Law / Redhibition Demand Letter — Louisiana

 IX.
 FINAL REPAIR OPPORTUNITY

 This letter provides [MANUFACTURER] with the final repair opportunity required under La.
 R.S.
 51:1943(A).
-The manufacturer has fifteen (15) days from receipt of this notice (for vehicles still in warranty) to cure the nonconformity.
+The manufacturer has fifteen (15) days from receipt of this notice to cure the nonconformity for vehicles still under warranty.

-Please contact the undersigned within five (5) business days to schedule the final repair attempt.
-If the defect is not cured within the 15-day period, our Client will proceed with arbitration (if required) and/or litigation.
+Please contact the undersigned within five (5) business days to schedule any final repair attempt.
+If the defect is not cured within 15 days, our client will proceed with arbitration (if applicable) and/or litigation without further notice.

 X. DOCUMENT PRESERVATION

-You are hereby directed to preserve all documents and records relating to this vehicle, including:
+You are hereby directed to immediately preserve all documents, records, electronically stored information, and physical items relating to this vehicle, including:

-- The vehicle itself (do not destroy, sell, or alter)
+- The vehicle itself — do not sell, auction, donate, destroy, or materially alter

 XI.
 RESPONSE DEADLINE

-Please respond to this demand in writing within fourteen (14) days of the date of this letter with:
+Please respond in writing within fourteen (14) days of this letter with:

-- Your position on whether the vehicle qualifies as a lemon
+- Your position on whether the vehicle meets the lemon law presumption under La.
+R.S.
+51:1943(B)

 Respectfully submitted,